-Like two peas in a pod, the Workspace ONE UEM Console and the Airwatch Cloud Connector (ACC) are meant to be together…. version wise.
-To help with this union the Workspace ONE UEM Admin Console is capable of installing a new version of the Airwatch Cloud Connector (ACC) each time the Admin Console is upgraded to a new release.
+Like two peas in a pod, the VMware Workspace ONE UEM Console (UEM) and the Airwatch Cloud Connector (ACC) are meant to be together; at least as far as software revisions are concerned.
+It is a VMware best practice to always upgrade ACC to the same version that ships with the current version of the UEM Console.
+To help with this union the UEM Admin Console is capable of upgrading the ACC each time UEM is upgraded to a new release.
+In theory this will happen every couple of months.
 The setting for the Auto Update behavior is the toggle switch in the UEM Admin console shown below:

-First, the ACC server component is installed or upgraded via an MSI that bundles a specific version of the Microsoft .NET Framework.
+- The ACC server component is installed or upgraded via an MSI that bundles a specific version of the Microsoft .NET Framework.
 Depending on your Windows Server OS update cycles the .NET version installed on the ACC might not match what the ACC expects to see.
 If there are problems, the MSI install logic handles this situation poorly and often fails.
 Best case scenario – the MSI reverts to the previous version and nothing changes, more commonly though you get a broken ACC and no one can log into the UEM console.

-Second, the MSI includes very poor logic handling edits to the CloudConnector.exe.config file.
+- The ACC MSI includes very poor logic handling when the IT Admin has had to edit the CloudConnector.exe.config file.
 If you don’t know, editing the CloudConnector.exe.config file is required to enable debug logging.
 Hopefully it’s not something you have to do often, but when you do, you have now introduced another logic problem for the MSI to deal with and most of the time the result is an XML file missing error message as seen below:

 While the automated MSI installer will not display this error when it is encountered, it will prevent the install from being successful.